 - The SAT provides a built-in Desmos calculator for every question.
 The ACT allows calculators but you bring your own.

-- The ACT has 60 questions in 60 minutes — one minute per question, which is fast.
+- The ACT's Math section has 45 questions in 50 minutes — a little over a minute per question, which is fast.

 The SAT favors: students who are strong in algebra and data interpretation and like having time to think through problems.